labscommunity/ao-tokens/README.md

 #### Math and utilities

 These functions have both static and non-static implementations.
 Static implementations will always start with two "`_`" and create new `Quantity` instances.
 Non-static implementations start with one "`_`" and modify themselves (the instances they are associated with).
+Calling static functions with tokens of different denominations will cause the result to have the higher denomination by default.
+Non-static functions (that are modified in-place) keep their denominations, but might lose precision in doing so.

 ##### Math operators